Rachel Andresen: YWCA

 Andresen began her work with the YWCA in Detroit and also became the director of Camp Talahi.
 During the rest of the year she did a lot of inner-city work in Detroit.

 In 1942 she purchased a large farm house on 82 acres near South Lyon, Michigan; this would become known as Pinebrook.
 It was transformed into both a summer camp and a hostel for international travelers year around.

 Andresen met her second husband, Arvid Andresen, a Danish landscape architect, who was on excursion and stayed at the hostel.

-She became involved with the Michigan Council of Churches.
+On a late-1940s trip to Europe she pondered how to heal the damage done by World War II.
+Andresen became involved with the Michigan Council of Churches.
 By the end of World War II, the Council was responsible for helping to re-build Europe by providing Michigan cattle and humanitarian assistance.
-Andresen was approached by the Ann Arbor Rotarians to set up an exchange student program in 1951 to help bridge the enormous rift of post-war hatred.
+Andresen was approached by the Ann Arbor Rotarians and the State Department to supervise an exchange student program in 1952 in order to help bridge the rift of post-war hatred.

 This began with a handful of German students who would live in Michigan for one year.
+The Army of the Occupation chose 75 students for the program.
 Andresen was apprehensive of how well the concept of American families taking in students of a former enemy would be received.
 She managed to place all the students, many of whom barely had enough clothes to fit into one small suitcase.
 At the beginning of the school year they stayed at Pinebrook before they went to their host families to attend high schools in various communities in Michigan.
-At the end of their academic year they stayed at Pinebrook again, speaking perfect English and having been enveloped by American culture.
+At the end of their academic year they stayed at Pinebrook again, speaking English and having been enveloped by American culture.